Variable speed of light: Dimensionless and dimensionful quantities

+Units are vital for experimental measurements and comparing the results of experiments to theory necessarily entangles units and the physical constants.
+Physical constants with units are not fundamental.
+Any equation of physical law can be expressed in a form in which all dimensional quantities are normalized against like-dimensioned quantities (called nondimensionalization), resulting in only dimensionless quantities remaining.
+Only variation of these dimensionless quantities change the nature of physics.
+A physical theory that postulates a varying fine-structure constant can be express as either a variable speed of light or a variable electric charge.

+Physicists often adopt natural units in which the physical constants c, G, ħ = h/(2π), 4πε0, and kB take the value one, resulting in every physical quantity being normalized against its corresponding Planck unit.
+When Planck units are used and such equations of physical law are expressed in this nondimensionalized form, no dimensional physical constants such as c, G, ħ, ε0, nor kB remain, only dimensionless quantities, as predicted by the Buckingham π theorem.

 Gravitational constant G

 In 1937, Paul Dirac and others began investigating the consequences of natural constants changing with time.
 For example, Dirac proposed a change of only 5 parts in 1011 per year of the Newtonian constant of gravitation G to explain the relative weakness of the gravitational force compared to other fundamental forces.
 This has become known as the Dirac large numbers hypothesis.

 However, Richard Feynman showed that the gravitational constant most likely could not have changed this much in the past 4 billion years based on geological and solar system observations, although this may depend on assumptions about G varying in isolation.
 (See also strong equivalence principle.)

 Fine-structure constant α

 One group, studying distant quasars, has claimed to detect a variation of the fine-structure constant at the level in one part in 105.
 Other authors dispute these results.
 Other groups studying quasars claim no detectable variation at much higher sensitivities.